robogamer9849/Ollama-Bale-Bot/README.md

 # Ollama-bale-bot
 **What is Bale?<br/>
-The "Bale" is a messenger-platform for send and receive messages.** a bale bot for ollama
+The "Bale" is a messenger-platform for send and receive messages. and this is a bale bot for ollama**

 commads:<br/>
 `/list_models`: list available models<br/>